Supersonic-Sites/MEZStudiobeaute/content/en/privacy-policy.md

 ---
 title: Privacy Policy
 description: We care about your privacy.
 Read more about our policy here.
-companyname: Supersonic Sites
+companyname: MEZCollection & Studio Beauté
-companyemail: hello@supersonicsites.com
+companyemail: info@mezcollections.com
 layout: privacy_policy
 ---